pradeepradyumna/HangfireSample/README.md

 Now, you run the solution!

-To see your job, just visit [https://localhost:44397/dashboard](https://localhost:44397/dashboard)
+To see your job, visit [https://localhost:44397/dashboard](https://localhost:44397/dashboard)

 And if you go to [https://localhost:44397/dashboard/jobs/succeeded](https://localhost:44397/dashboard/jobs/succeeded) you'll see the job you just executed.

+Also, just you know, if you check the `HangfireSample` database, you'll the hangfire tables would be created under `hangfire` schema.

 Just for your reference [here](https://github.com/pradeepradyumna/HangfireSample) is the complete working sample of the code I just explained.

-Hope it helped you!
+I hope it helped you!